rasheed8/java_samples/README.md

 		System.out.println(Thread.currentThread().getName());
 		t1.run();

-		t1.start();
+	//	t1.start();

 	}

 if we directly call run() method, it wont span a new thread, it will get executed in same thread.
+In the above code, it will only main thread.